gabrielsg/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: Aprl 6, 2018

+**Today's Progress**: last exercise in  chapter 17 : Classes and Method

+**Thoughts:** struggled with __str__ method. remember not to put () after class name when defining class. when instantiating class, then use () with parameters if needed.
+To uncomment code in vim in Windows, use Ctrl-Q (not Ctrl-V) to go into visual block, highlight block then Shift-I to go into Insert mode, then # and escape.
+Do reverse when uncommenting, but use x on the # character

+**Link to work:** Kangaroo.py

 ### Day 10: Aprl 5, 2018

 **Today's Progress**: Worked on more exercise in chapter 17 : Classes and Method